Steven Maler, Director

 Mark Lorenzo, Technical Director

-Mark comes to Babson with a rich background in the industry: 2 stints managing the Venue Communications Centers for the Salt Lake City and Vancouver, Winter Olympic Games; 7 years with High Output Inc., a provider of theater and film production equipment as well as systems design and installation, theatrical production, and special events; and 10 years with the Boston Ballet Company in the production department.
+Mark has an extensive background in the performing arts industry: two stints managing the Venue Communications Centers for the Salt Lake City and Vancouver, Winter Olympic Games; seven years with High Output Inc., a provider of theater and film production equipment as well as systems design and installation, theatrical production, and special events; and 10 years with the Boston Ballet Company in the production department.
 He attended both Boston University and Emerson College, where he assisted with the opening of the Emerson (now Cutler) Majestic Theater.
-His extensive network and deep experience is an invaluable resource to the students and Babson community.

 Maggie McCauley, Administrative Coordinator

-Maggie grew up outside of Boston and attended Boston University where she received a BA in Sociology.
-She has worked for a number of area start-up companies; however, her passion is black and white photography.
-She currently resides in Uxbridge, MA with her husband John (who is a demolition expert) and is a member of the Galatea Fine Arts Gallery, located in the SOWA area of Boston.
+Maggie grew up outside Boston and attended Boston University where she received a BA in Sociology.
+She has worked for a number of area startup companies; however, her passion is black and white photography.
+She currently resides in Uxbridge, MA, with her husband John (who is a demolition expert) and is a member of the Galatea Fine Arts Gallery, located in the SOWA area of Boston.
 Maggie is currently working on a show that will feature her personal photography work.
-Some of her favorite music artists are Stevie Ray Vaughan, Adele, and KT Tunstall.